weclapp/sdk/docs/README.md

     // If you want that some and count requests are bundled into multi requests. multiRequest?: boolean;

+    // If you want that the ignoreMissingProperties parameter to be set for each post request. ignoreMissingProperties?: boolean;

     // Optional request/response interceptors.
     interceptors?: {